ftoralesacosta/SyntheticData_GNN_Regression/README.md

 ### This Repo aims to automate the process of setting up the environment for ATHENA simulation and reconstruction.
-There are scripts to download and mount the EIC Singularity container, as well as installing [our hadron endcap geometry](https://github.com/eiccodesign/eic_geometry) and __specific__ commits of `ip6` and `juggler` repositories.
+There are scripts to download and mount the EIC Singularity container, as well as installing [our hadron endcap geometry](https://github.com/eiccodesign/eic_geometry) and the [IP6 (beamline) repository](https://github.com/eic/ip6).
 Lastly, it introduces HDF5 for the final data format.
 #### Prerequisites: linux (requires singularity v3+) and MacOS (requires docker)

-###Note: Due to a breaking update and a lapse in versioning of the EIC image, we must use a backed up Singularity image hosted ourselves.
-Google Drive is the current solution.

 1. Setup the environment for loading the container
-> ./get_eic-container.sh
+> source get_eic-container.sh

-This will download the nightly container (which we no longer use) and creates a few required directories for the next step.
+This will download the nightly container and creates a few required directories for the next step.
 It also sets various environment variables for using the container

-2. Download the EIC singularity image from this [GDrive Link](https://drive.google.com/file/d/10WuqchbaVqLZthWtGjth2QMlSfEthw_t/view?usp=sharing)

-**Make sure the image is in the `eic` directorty.**
-If running on a headless machine, one can try using `gdown` package available through `pip`, e.g.  ```gdown 10WuqchbaVqLZthWtGjth2QMlSfEthw_t```

-3. Enter the container downloaded in Step 2
+2. Enter the container downloaded in Step 1
-> ./enter_container.sh
+> ./eic-shell

-The enter_container script importantly specifies the container to use before running the `./eic-shell` command.
-One can set this environment variable themselves with `export SIF=$PWD/working_image.sif`.

-4. Run get_frameworks.sh.
-This grabs specific commits of the repositories mentioned above, builds them, and sets a handful of important environment variables
+3. Run get_frameworks.sh.
+This grabs the geometry repositories mentioned above, builds them, and sets a handful of important environment variables
 > source get_frameworks.sh

 This downloads the specific commits used to generate data.
 It builds them and and then sources the setup_env.sh script to set a handful of important environment variables inside the container.
 Make sure you're still in the container when running this.
+### Note: You need to use `source setup_env.sh` everytime you want to generate data.
+It is done automatically the first time in `get_frameworks.sh`.

-5. Try the simulation
+4. Try the simulation
 > $DETECTOR_PATH/scripts/run_sim_hepmc.sh -part "pi+" -n 10 -p 20

 Also make sure to still be in the container when running this.
 This last command will use a HepMC generator (`$DETECTOR_PATH/hepmc_generation/gen_particles.cxx`) that fires a single particle gun along the proton beam axis to generate 10 pions with a momentum 20 GeV.
-Then, digitization and reconstruction will be run with `$DETECTOR_PATH/scripts/hadron_endcap_reco.py` Output will contain sim_${info_string}.edm4hep.root and rec_${info_string}.edm4hep.root files, which correspond to the G4-level and reconstructed level respectively (digitization, clustering). ${info_string} can be set within run_sim_hepmc.sh and is set by default to include the particle name, energy, and theta values by default.
+Then, digitization and reconstruction will be run with `$DETECTOR_PATH/scripts/hadron_endcap_reco.py` Output will contain sim_${info_string}.edm4hep.root and rec_${info_string}.edm4hep.root files, which correspond to the G4-level and reconstructed level respectively (digitized only at this point). ${info_string} can be set within run_sim_hepmc.sh and is set by default to include the particle name, energy, and theta values by default.
 The files will contain a ROOT TTree with the generated particles, hits at the G4 level, and hits after digitization and reconstruction.
 We will mainly be working with hits after reconstruction.